christoschatz/School-Projects/Computer Architecture/README.md

 # Computer Architecture
-SystemVerilog project which implements a RISC-V instruction set 5-stage pipeline processor using forwarding technique.
+SystemVerilog project which implements a RISC-V 5-stage pipeline processor using forwarding technique.

 This was a group project.
 The members of the group were:
 - [Aggelos Kavaleros](https://github.com/AggelosKv)